 Nextiva enables doctors and nurses to stay in contact with other hospital staff wherever they happen to be via a mobile app.
 The app displays which colleagues are online and offline, ensuring surgeries and procedures aren’t interrupted.

 Seven data centers and counting across the USA and Canada means you never have to worry about security breaches or inability to access records.
 Even if one data center is cut off due to a natural disaster, there’s at least six other backups.

-Jive holds a steady place in the telecommunications market.
-Their VoIP software boasts a tonne of handy features and if you’re having trouble making head or tail of anything, their customer service team are ready and waiting to help.
-Having grown from a six people company in 2006 to over a team of 700 today, you can tell Jive know exactly what they’re doing.
+GoTo holds a steady place in the telecommunications market.
+Its VoIP software boasts a tonne of handy features and if you’re having trouble making head or tail of anything, GoTo's customer service team is ready and waiting to help.
+Having grown from a six-person company in 2006 to a team of over 700 today, you can tell that GoTo knows exactly what it's doing.

 Top 3 Features

-Create private groups on the Jive App so surgeons and clinicians can share cases, feedback and recommendations.
+Create private groups on the GoTo app so surgeons and clinicians can share cases, feedback and recommendations.
 Keep up to date with your strategic communications, including the dishing out of relevant news pages and important medical announcements.